x-vin/covidcures/docs/src/naturopathic.md

 **A research study investigating the prophylactic potential of Nigella sativa is underway, led by the principal investigator of the HNS study, Dr. Sohaib Ashraf.
 It is expected to be completed by Feb 15, 2022.**

-**NSO therapy**:
+**<ins>NSO therapy:</ins>**

 **In another study, all adult patients, with average age 36 years, with mild COVID-19 symptoms (defined as upper respiratory tract infection symptoms in the absence of clinical or radiological signs of pneumonia or hypoxia) presented to King Abdulaziz University Hospital, Jeddah, Saudi Arabia, were recruited for an open label randomized clinical trial (RCT) with Nigella seed oil, whereas the control group received only standard of care.
 Symptoms were daily monitored via telecommunication.
-Of these patients, 183 eligible patients were eventually recruited into the RCT with their consent.** The primary outcome focused on the percentage of patients who recovered (symptom-free for 3 days) within 14-days."
+Of these patients, 183 eligible patients were eventually recruited into the RCT with their consent.** The primary outcome focused on the percentage of patients who recovered (symptom-free for 3 days) within 14-days.

 ### Protocol and treatment approach:
 N. sativa L., a well-known food spice with a high medicinal value, originates from different historical backgrounds.
 Several active compounds have been identified in N. sativa L. including thymoquinone, and the antiviral, anti-inflammatory and immunomodulatory properties of the seed are well explored in clinical research.